Lectionary Bible Studies and Sermons

 The passage

 v22-24.
 In Jewish custom, a woman was unclean for seven days after the birth of a son.
 Then for 40 days she cannot visit or take part in any religious activities (80 days for a girl child).
-After this period she is expected to offer a sacrifice to wash away her uncleanness (a pair of doves for a poor family).
-The firstborn child belongs to God.
-The Levites were set aside for this role and so members of other tribes can "ransom" their child with a payment to the priest.
+After this period she is expected to offer a sacrifice to wash away her uncleanness - a pair of doves for a poor family.
+Also, since a firstborn child belongs to God, it is necessary to pay a ransom to a priest.
 Being close to Jerusalem, Joseph and Mary performed their duty at the temple.

 v25-27.
-At the temple there was a godly man named Simeon.
-He was waiting for the dawning of the kingdom of God ("consolation of Israel").
-He was touched by the Spirit in three ways.
-First, the Spirit had revealed to him that he would not die until he saw the messiah.
-Second, he knew that Jesus was the fulfillment of this promise.
-Third, in the power of the Spirit he uttered a prophecy concerning Jesus.
+At the temple there lived a godly man named Simeon.
+He was waiting for the dawning of the kingdom of God - "the consolation of Israel".
+The Spirit had revealed to him that he would not die until he saw the messiah.
+He now sees the fulfillment of this promise, and, in the power of the Spirit, utters a prophecy concerning Jesus.

 v28-32.
 The words of Simeon's prayer are filled with joy.
 He thanks God that in his old age he has seen the fulfillment of God's promise to him; he has seen the messiah and so now his watching for the Lord is at an end.
 The Messiah will save his people, but not only will this salvation be for Israel, it will be for the Gentiles as well, Isa.49:6, Ac.1:8, Rom.15:8ff.

 v34-35.
 The prophecy of Simeon is in stark contrast to his prayer.
 Although messiah will bring "glory" to Israel, he will not be welcomed by all of Israel.
 He will bring division such that some will fall and some will rise - not all will stand with him.
 Those against him will attack him such that he will be a suffering messiah.
-This conflict will produce two results.
-First, it will drive people to a decision.
-The real self, the hidden self, the heart, will be exposed in Jesus' presence.
-Second, the conflict will bring anguish to Mary.
+This conflict will both drive people to a decision which will expose the hidden self, and will bring anguish to Mary.

 v36-38.
-Anna, a prophetess, devout in her service to the Lord, in prayer and fasting, "gave thanks" to God on meeting Jesus.
-To those waiting for the coming of the kingdom ("looking forward to the redemption of Israel"), she spoke about Jesus, obviously in the context of the kingdom's coming in Jesus.
+Anna, a prophetess, devout in her service to the Lord in prayer and fasting, gives thanks to God on meeting Jesus.
+To those waiting for the coming of the kingdom ("looking forward to the redemption of Israel"), she speaks about Jesus, obviously in the context of the kingdom's coming in Jesus.

 v39-40.
 Joseph and Mary complete "all their duties under the law" and return to Nazareth.
-The implication is that they have called into Jerusalem while travelling from Bethlehem to Nazareth.
-Luke seems ignorant of the flight to Egypt.
-For Jesus, life went on under God's favour ("grace") and he became "strong and wise."
+The implication is that they have called into Jerusalem while traveling from Bethlehem to Nazareth.
+For Jesus, life proceeds under God's favor ("grace") and he became "strong and wise."

 Know thyself